 Awards which are individually selected by judges

-- Tam Tod Trophy (outstanding young learner): In association with Countryside Learning Scotland, this award commemorates the late Tam Tod, a gamekeeper, ghillie and lifelong friend of the countryside, and is for an Outstanding Young Learner.
+- Tam Tod Trophy (outstanding young learner), in association with Countryside Learning Scotland, commemorating the late Tam Tod, a gamekeeper, ghillie and lifelong friend of the countryside.

 Any questions?

-Please complete your online nomination forms and attach photographs by Monday 9 December.
+Please complete your online nomination forms and attach photographs by deadlines on the forms.
 If you have any questions, email scotland@lantra.co.uk or call 01738 310160.